curv3d/curv/docs/language/Design_by_Contract.rst

 ----------------------------
 In mathematics, the boolean operations obey the laws of boolean algebra.

-In most dynamically typed languages, values are classified as truthy (they count as true in a boolean context), or falsey (they count as false in a boolean context).
+In many dynamically typed languages, all values are classified either as truthy (they count as true in a boolean context), or falsey (they count as false in a boolean context).
 In Javascript, for example, there are exactly 6 falsey values: undefined, null, NaN, 0, "", and false.
+The rest are truthy.
 In particular, [] counts as true, and new Boolean(false) also counts as true.
 In Python, by contrast, [] counts as false.
 It's hard to find two such languages that agree on the definitions of truthy and falsey,